Linear response for intermittent maps with critical point: Introduction

 The proof of Theorem \ref{thm:main} is based on the approach of \cite{baladi2016linear}, but there are a number of subtle differences, three of which are highlighted below:

 \begin{itemize} \item[(1)] We rely on results from \cite{korepanov2021loss} to obtain polynomially decaying upper bounds on $\Vert \cL_{\gamma}^n( \phi - \psi ) \Vert_{L^1(m)}$ that are uniform in $\gamma \in K$ for compact $K \subset \mathfrak{D}$, provided that $\phi$ and $\psi$ are sufficiently regular densities.
-We extend these $L^1$ bounds to $L^q$ bounds using a change of measure in the spirit of Nicol, Perreira and T\"{o}r\"{o}k \cite{nicol2021large}, which allows us to treat $\phi \in L^q$ for $q$ sufficiently large;
+We extend these $L^1$ bounds to $L^q$ bounds using a change of measure combined with interpolation, employing techniques in the spirit of \cite{nicol2021large, bunimovich2023maximal, su2022vector}.
+The $L^q$ bounds are used to obtain the linear response formula for $\phi$ that satisfies \eqref{eq:lq_cond}.

 \item[(2)] We avoid using the cone $\cC_{*, 1}$ constructed in \cite{baladi2016linear} and lower bounds on $h_\gamma$ by decomposing regular functions into linear combinations of functions in the cone from \cite{cui2021invariant} (see the definition of $\cC_a(\gamma)$ in Section \ref{sec:memory_loss}).